anshika208/Talk2Feel/README.md

     </p>

 ## TO USE THE PROJECT FOR OWN PURPOSE USING CHATENGINE.IO API
- Clone the repository into your local machine and an <b>env</b> folder into the project.
+ Clone the repository into your local machine and add an <b>env</b> folder into the project.
 Login to [Chatengine.io](https://chatengine.io/ ) and provide the projectId and ApiKey obtained from here in <b> .env</b> folder in the variables namely
 REACT_APP_CHAT_ENGINE_ID and REACT_APP_CHAT_ENGINE_API_KEY

 ## Tech Stack 🚀